US employee in China reported strange sounds, pressure

 The department said it wasn't aware of any similar situations in China, either within the diplomatic community or among others.
 It didn't further identify the person with the symptoms or say when they had been detected.

-China's Foreign Ministry and National Health Commission did not immediately respond to faxed questions about the report.
+China's National Health Commission did not immediately respond to faxed questions about the report.

+Chinese Foreign Minister Wang Yi, who met Wednesday with Pompeo in Washington and then addressed a joint news conference, said that China had been investigating and hasn't found any organization or individual responsible for "such a sonic influence."

+"We will stay in communication with the U.S. through diplomatic channels and we would suggest the U.S. side also carry out some internal investigations.
+We don't want to see this individual case be magnified, complicated or even politicized," Wang said.

 In Cuba, the U.S. reported that some of its personnel and family members experienced a range of ailments, often after hearing an unusual sound.
 For most, the symptoms occurred around May 2017.